 6. Delete platforms you do not use

 7. Take a break from social media occasionally.
-(If you run a business there are apps you can use to post information for you.)
+(If you run a business, you can use apps to post information for you.)

-These are tips people who disagree with what others post can benefit from too.
-Rather than commenting starting arguments about a person's beliefs or creating an entire post about them, why not just unfollow them and follow a community with beliefs you share.
-I follow people who believe differently than I do, however; I am not on their pages condemning them.
-I personally feel we can all grow and learn from one another but for those who are incapable just unfollow.
+These are tips people who disagree with what others post can benefit from, rather than argumentative comments about a person's beliefs or creating an entire post about them.
+Why not just unfollow them and follow a community with views you share.
+I follow people with various viewpoints; however, I am not on their pages condemning them.
+I feel we can all grow and learn from one another but for the incapable, unfollow.

 Consider a digital detox weekly once you have decluttered.
-Have a real conversation, visit a bookstore, treat yourself to a smoothie, take a walk, read a book, listen to some music, take a bubble bath, journal, etc. We put so much time and energy in social media we have disconnected from human interaction.
+Have an honest conversation, visit a bookstore, treat yourself to a smoothie, take a walk, read a book, listen to some music, take a bubble bath, journal, etc. We put so much time and energy into social media we have disconnected from human interaction.
 So relax and find some balance.
 Get your life back.
 We spend 2 hours on social media yet find it hard to devote 10 minutes per day to personal development.
-We fail to communicate properly because social media has given us the ability to make passive aggressive statements to people without dealing with the root of issues.
-I am NOT against the use of platforms, I have met great people.
+We fail to communicate correctly because social media has given us the ability to make passive-aggressive statements to people without tackling issues.
+I am NOT against the use of platforms; I have met great people.
 I am only highlighting a couple of reasons to support why decluttering and detoxing can benefit our mental and emotional health.
-Start your journey today, you deserve organizational health.
+Start your journey today; you deserve organizational health.

 Until next time, 10 minutes per day keeps the clutter away.